 2001: Behrhorst Partners for Development launches a rural health program to decrease child and maternal mortality in villages in the municipalities of San Martin Jilotepeque and Patzún.
 Working with communities, local government and other non-profit organizations, BPD addresses the root causes of infant and maternal mortality, gastrointestinal and respiratory illnesses.

 2012: Behrhorst Partners for Development adopts a new strategic focus and plan.
 It commits to applying its low-cost, well-tested health interventions to one overarching goal: the significant reduction of chronic childhood malnutrition in its partner villages in Santa Apolonia and Patzún.

 2015: Behrhorst Partners for Development officially changes its name to ALDEA: Advancing Local Development through Empowerment and Action.

-2017: ALDEA celebrated its 50th anniversary with reunion events in Guatemala and the release of It Takes a Village, a documentary about ALDEA’s work produced by the Visionaries Public Television Series.
+2017: ALDEA celebrates its 50th anniversary with reunion events in Guatemala and the release of It Takes a Village, a documentary about ALDEA’s work produced by the Visionaries Public Television Series.

 2018: ALDEA and its sister organization in Guatemala, Asociación BPD (ABPD), engage in an appreciative inquiry process with their Mayan community partners to develop a new five-year joint strategic plan, emphasizing that the process of working together to address chronic childhood malnutrition enables community members to improve their capacity for taking on further development challenges in the future.